{{flagHref}}

 Sensors, actuators

-Demonstrated piezoelectric response and high electrical resistance
+Excellent piezoelectric properties; high electrical resistance

 Comparison of Boron Nitride Nanotubes and Carbon Nanotubes